Sat June 2, 2012

 COSTELLO: You see all this stuff going on in Europe and there's a concern will that come to the U.S., and therefore impact growth even more here.
 And so nobody really wants to go out on a limb and hire more people.

 ARNOLD: So, maybe things will pick up if these fears ebb.
 Or, there's also the danger that's all of this concern that's stopping employers from hiring people becomes a self-fulfilling prophecy and the momentum keeps moving in the wrong direction.
 Chris Arnold, NPR News, Boston.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.